 “Great and terrible.”
 Delilah forced a smile, rubbed her belly, and turned the forced smile into a real one.

 “Welcome to labor.
 The good news is, you’ll have a great story to tell your baby, to tell Debra, about the day she was born.
 She’ll appreciate all your suffering, which we will do everything we can to make as brief and minimal as possible.”

 “Today, definitely.
 And sooner rather than later.”

 “One last question,” Daniel said, pressing his hands together in a universal sign of thanks.
 “You’re happy with a manual wind?”
-Daniel asked, uncertainty breaking his words into small fragments.
-Daniel briefly turned toward Delilah, whose forehead was being wiped with a damp cloth by the nurse.
+He turned toward Delilah, whose forehead was being wiped with a damp cloth by the nurse.

 “Can I have a glass of water?”
-Delilah interrupted, her voice moments ago soft and sweet, now sounding like it was under the spell of an annoyed spirit.
+Delilah interrupted, her voice, moments ago soft and sweet, now sounding as if it were under the spell of an annoyed spirit.
 “Water.”